What is a Tech Stack, and Why Does it Matter To My Business?

 It can also be helpful to research what type of industries use certain brands and models of technology.
 If you find similar industries to yours, you typically use specific tools that may help you determine which will be helpful for your business.

-It is essential to evaluate what type of tools you currently have in your technology stack.
+It is essential to evaluate what type of tools you currently have via a tech stack audit.
 When choosing new tools, you will want to ensure that they are compatible with the ones you already have in place.
 This will help you avoid reworking your entire existing infrastructure.

 You will want to make sure the technology stack you choose is scalable and secure.
 Find tools to add more processes and hardware to improve overall performance.
 Security should always be a concern.
 Ensure that the tools you are putting in your stack prevent data breaches and data loss to keep your business secure.